Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 \subsubsection{Ground state configuration}

-Before discussing the detailed structure of three-dimensional ion Coulomb crystals, it is useful to consider the cold fluid plasma limit of a single species ion crystal, in which the ions are approximated by a continuous charge distribution in space.
+Before discussing the detailed structure of three-dimensional ion Coulomb crystals, it is useful to consider the cold fluid plasma model of a single species ion crystal, in which the ions are approximated by a continuous charge distribution in space.
 This is also called the zero-temperature, mean-field plasma~\cite{Dubin:1999}.
 For simplicity, consider an effective harmonic confinement potential in all three dimensions, which is routinely achieved in Penning and quadrupole rf traps.
-At low temperatures this gives rise to constant density ion crystals with sharp boundaries.
-In the cold fluid limit, the continuous charge distribution is uniform in space with approximately the same boundary as the ion crystal.
+At low temperatures this gives rise to ion crystals with constant density and sharp boundaries.
+In the cold fluid model, the continuous charge distribution is uniform in space with approximately the same boundary as the ion crystal.
 The energy required to assemble the continuous charge distribution does not scale extensively with (that is, it is not proportional to) the number of trapped charges.

-The cold fluid limit is useful for determining the overall crystal shape but the specific lattice structure is dictated by the discreteness of the charges and, more precisely, by the short distance contributions to the energy.
+The cold fluid model is useful for determining the overall crystal shape and the number of trapped ions through the volume enclosed by the crystal shape, but the specific lattice structure is dictated by the discreteness of the charges and, more precisely, by the short distance contributions to the energy.
 The latter is the so-called correlation energy and scales extensively with the lattice size.
 Three-dimensional strongly coupled OCPs are peculiar systems in that three different lattice configurations have nearly the same correlation energy per ion in the infinite (bulk) lattice and at zero temperatures.
 These configurations are body centered cubic (bcc), face centered cubic (fcc) and hexagonal close packed (hcp).
-The bcc lattice is the zero temperature ground state~\cite{Brush:1966, Ichimaru:1982}, but the bulk energy per ion in the fcc and hcp are less than $1\times10^{-4}$ higher than the one in the bcc configuration~\cite{Baiko2001,Dubin:1989}.
+The bcc lattice is the zero temperature ground state~\cite{Brush:1966, Ichimaru:1982}, but the bulk energy per ion in the fcc and hcp are less than $1\times10^{-4}$ higher than the one in the bcc configuration~\cite{Dubin:1989,Baiko2001}.

 The near degeneracy of the bcc, fcc, and hcp lattices means that the actual ground state configuration of finite, 3D trapped ion crystals can be strongly impacted by boundary effects.
 In general, large system sizes are required for the bcc lattice to be the thermodynamic ground state.
 Below we review the structures that have been studied and realized in the laboratory for different confinement geometries.